Over the last twelve months, the way in which we live our lives has drastically changed.

 If you are struggling with the impact of COVID-19 and have turned to alcohol to ease the repercussions and anxiety you feel, you are not alone.

-Although the thought of contacting us and discussing your drinking habits and anxiety may leave you feeling somewhat uneasy, at Nova Recovery, we can offer you support, irrespective of your location in the United Kingdom, whether it be our drug and alcohol rehab centre in Scotland, or our many other locations across the United Kingdom.
+Although the thought of contacting us and discussing your drinking habits and anxiety may leave you feeling somewhat uneasy, at Nova Recovery, we can offer you support, irrespective of your location in the United Kingdom, whether it be our drug and alcohol rehab hospital in Scotland, or our many other locations across the United Kingdom.

 From providing guidance over the telephone to offering you a place in our residential rehab, we are here to ensure that your alcohol consumption and anxiety does not consume your every waking moment.